nevans/d_heap/README.md

 ## Benchmarks

 _See `bin/benchmarks` and `docs/benchmarks.txt`, as well as `bin/profile` and
-`docs/profile.txt` for more details.
-These benchmarks were measured with v0.3.0. and ruby 2.7.2 without MJIT enabled._
+`docs/profile.txt` for more details or updated results.
+These benchmarks were measured with v0.3.0 and ruby 2.7.2 without MJIT enabled._

 These benchmarks use very simple implementations for a pure-ruby heap and an array that is kept sorted using `Array#bsearch_index` and `Array#insert`.
 For